metauni/metauni.github.io/index.md

 * **November 2021**: Introduction to Singular Learning Theory, featuring Edmund Lau Tiew Hong, Spencer Wong, Liam Carroll and Daniel Murfet giving a minicourse on Sumio Watanabe's mathematical theory of learning.

 See the [events](http://metauni.org/posts/events/events) page for past events.
 There is a brief [video guide](https://youtu.be/mA1X-aP-jBU) to attending talks.

+## Seminars

+Beginning in November 2021 are a series of seminars, currently to take place every Thursday.
+While a seminar is led by one or two academics, there is a stronger emphasis on discussion and less of a division between research and teaching.

+* **Euclid's elements** led by Kenneth Chan and Daniel Murfet.
+* **Technological disruption** led by Adam Dorr.
+* **Something strange** led by Lucas Cantor.
+* **Foundations** led by William Troiani and Billy Price.

 ## Why metauni?